AkshatOP/Poketwo-Autocatcher/README.md

 #### <b>Running the bot</b>
 To start up the bot for the first time, STAR THIS REPO then clone the repo by this link to your local machine or replit (wherever you wish) [click here](https://github.com/AkshatOP/Poketwo-Autocatcher.git)
-Once you have done that hit `npm install discord.js-self express ocr-space-api-wrapper` in console.
+Once you have done that hit `npm install discord.js-self express pokehint ocr-space-api-wrapper` in console.

 ## **Specific Channel Support**
 If you want to run the bot so that it catches only in specific channels then Head over to LINE 17 of #index.js and fill the array with channel IDs of those channel you want to catch in.
 *Leave it like [ ] if you don't want this feature*

+## **Specific Channel Support**
+If Captcha comes , The bot stops it's catching and goes to a short sleep.
+You can solve the captcha from any ID and then use the command `$captcha_completed` for the bot to wake up

 After That enter in the following fields in **Config.json**: